Tiger-tailed

 seen?
 This large seahorse with a black-and-yellow banded

-tail is sometimes seen on our Southern shores.
+tail is often seen on our Southern shores, with one seen at Changi in 2019.
 According to the Singapore

 Red Data Book, the Tiger-tailed seahorse is usually found in coral